-The 2013 CHSTP identified a series of challenges, most of which coalesced around three primary issues or needs, including: 1) funding and financial support for services; 2) connections across jurisdictions and transportation service providers; and 3) more effective use of information and technology.
+The 2013 CPT-HSTP (titled Wake Coordinated Transportation Services/TRACS Human Services/Public Transportation Plan) identified a series of challenges, most of which coalesced around three primary issues or needs, including: 1) funding and financial support for services; 2) connections across jurisdictions and transportation service providers; and 3) more effective use of information and technology.

-As part of developing the 2013 CHSTP, the Steering Committee developed and administered a questionnaire to understand human service transportation needs in Wake County.
+As part of developing the 2013 CPT-HSTP, the Steering Committee administered a questionnaire to understand human service transportation needs in Wake County.
 A total of 141 surveys were completed, prioritizing the following statements: